Australian citizens visiting Indonesia have several entry options depending on the length and purpose of their trip.

 Processing Time

-This means Australians should ensure they complete their applications and make the necessary payments well in advance of their intended travel dates to avoid any potential delays.
+Australians should ensure they complete their applications and make the necessary payments well in advance of their intended travel dates to avoid any potential delays.

 For those obtaining VOAs, the processing time is significantly shorter, typically completed within 24 hours after the payment has been successfully made.